 - Grab a cheap pre-game lunch or dinner before the game.
 There are fast-food options along Bremner Boulevard and at the new Union Station food court, an easy walk to the Rogers Centre.

 - The outfield seats in Levels 100 and 200 are a good deal, unless your kids are desperate to see the jumbotron.
 Plus you might catch a home run ball!

-- More a tip to save your skin and sanity, but for matinée games, the shadiest spots are on the 200 Level 3rd baseline and outfield.
-On the 100 Level, the upper rows get the shade earlier and lower rows later, but at least the sun is at your back.
+- More a tip to save your skin and sanity, but for matinée games on hot weather days, the shadiest spots are on the third baseline and outfield, particularly in the upper rows of the 100-Level, lower rows of the 500-Level, and throughout the 200-Level.